Official Sightseeing

 Glenfinnan Viaduct

 This famous viaduct is located in the Scottish Highlands, just outside the small village of Glenfinnan, roughly 17 miles west of Fort William.
-With its 21 stone arches and backdrop of Loch Shiel, it’s not just a star in the Harry Potter movies - it’s a Scottish landmark in its own right.
+With its 21 stone arches and backdrop of Loch Shiel, it’s not just a star in the movies - it’s a Scottish landmark in its own right.

 Can You Ride the Hogwarts Express?